25 Crazy Old Wives’ Tales People Still Believe

 Science is apparently no match for these generation-spanning myths.

 Given all of the world’s scientific advancements, one might assume that old wives’ tales have taken a backseat to logical thinking.
-But there’s nothing logical about the superstitions spread throughout society—and because these mystic fallacies promise to ward off evil spirits and bring good fortune, people cling on to them like lifeboats.
-From carrying acorns to throwing salt, there’s no limit to what people will do just to feel a little bit safer, healthier, or happier.
+But there’s nothing logical about the superstitions spread throughout society—and because these mystic fallacies promise to ward off evil spirits and bring good fortune, people cling to them like lifeboats.
+From carrying acorns to throwing salt, there’s no limit to the myths people will believe to feel just a little bit safer, healthier, or happier.

-Tale: The swing of your wedding ring will determine your baby’s gender.
+The old wives’ tale that the swing of your wedding ring will determine your baby’s gender.

 Somehow the world has been duped into believing that pulling out a single grey hair will result in the creation of several more—but luckily, this isn’t the case.
 As cosmetic scientist Randy Schueller explained to TODAY: “There’s no harm in plucking a gray hair… What you do to one follicle doesn’t affect its neighbors.”

 The old wives’ tale that sitting too close to the television screen will make you go blind.